"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided

-The precision is set at the 6th decimal place.\\ \begin{itemize} \item \textit{Pure W-class state:} A general pure w-class state has the following form:
+If the row is not repeated, it outputs 1 otherwise the number of time it is repeated. \\ \begin{itemize} \item \textit{Pure W-class state:} A general pure w-class state has the following form:

-We observed that out of $10^6$ randomly generated states, 44001 states maximally violate the FGI but no two states have the same set of measurement parameters for the untrusted sides. \item \textit{Pure GHZ-class state:} A general pure GHZ-class state has the following form:
+We observed that out of $10^6$ randomly generated states, 44001 states maximally violates the FGI but no two states have the same set of measurement parameters for untrusted side. \item \textit{Pure GHZ-class state:} A general pure GHZ-class state has the following form: